vandres98/Bachelor-Thesis-about-Counterfactuals-in-Time-Series-Classification/README.md

+<span style="color:red">This repository is a copy from the original gitlab repository.
+Therefore there is no commit history available here.
+To see the original repository, please visit: [https://git.imp.fu-berlin.de/viktoa98/bachelor-thesis-about-counterfactuals-in-time-series-classification](https://git.imp.fu-berlin.de/viktoa98/bachelor-thesis-about-counterfactuals-in-time-series-classification)</span>.

 # Bachelor Thesis: Generating Counterfactual Explanations for Electrocardiography Classification with Native Guide
 This repository is accompanying the bachelor thesis "Generating Counterfactual Explanations for Electrocardiography Classification with Native Guide", which investigates the Native Guide method from [Instance-based Counterfactual Explanations for Time Series Classification](https://arxiv.org/pdf/2009.13211.pdf) using the [PTB-XL dataset](https://www.nature.com/articles/s41597-020-0495-6).
 This  thesis  applies  the  method  on  the  explanation of  electrocardiogram  (ecg)  classification.
 Synchronization of the data was shown to be the most important contribution  to  the  method  that  enabled  the  generation  of  plausible  counterfactuals.